jellyfin/jellyfin.org/docs/general/installation/linux.md

 ## Fedora

-Fedora builds in RPM package format are available [here](/downloads/linux#fedora-centos) for now but an official Fedora repository is coming soon.
+Fedora builds in RPM package format are available [in the main download repository](https://repo.jellyfin.org/releases/server/).
+We do not yet have an official Fedora repository, but one is planned for the future.

-1. You will need to enable rpmfusion as ffmpeg is a dependency of the jellyfin server package
+1. You will need to enable `rpmfusion`, as `ffmpeg` is a dependency of the `jellyfin` server package

    ```sh
    sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm